simonwardjones/simonwardjones.co.uk/content/posts/linear_regression_in_snowflake.md

 {{< snowflake_linear_regression >}}

 Before we get started with the sql functions let's make some toy data to play with!
-The following query generates the numbers from 1 to 10 for the x column and defines y as `4 * x` with some noise.
+The following query generates the numbers from 1 to 10 for the x column and defines y as `(4 * x) + 3` with some noise.
 We also added a few naughty rows with null values, this will help show off snowflakes functions above.

 ```sql
 create temporary table temp_table as (